ipsi/memory-testing/README.md

 # Purpose
 This project is for testing how Java & Garden / CGroups handle memory.

-Each application is a Spring Boot application, so compile with `mvn clean package`.
+Each application is a Spring Boot application, so compile with `./mvnw clean package`.

 The `devourer` application is the target for running out of memory.
 It should be either deployed to CF, or started with the command `run.sh`, inside a memory group limited to 256m.